PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-10 04:27:50
+Last updated: 2024-04-10 04:30:49
-Random Quote: I appreciate your help, but there's a reason your name is "Robin", not "Batman". - Ted Mosby
+Random Quote: I don't know what kind of fed up sht you got going inside of your head.
+I don't know how to help, but I could tell you one thing: This drug sht - it's not the answer. - Fezco